 A completed audit (confirmed and signed off by the Minister of Rolls) does not mean that corrections to errors cannot be made.
 If information comes to light that points were (or were not) awarded in error, the Minister of Rolls with Crown approval can authorize a change to the records.
 The member has the same rights to appeal as during the original audit.
-See Conflicts in the preceding section.
+(See: VI.E.
+Conflicts.)

-Note: Changes to the rules are never retroactive.
-A Rolls Minister may not "go backwards" and change points awarded under different rules or different interpretations of the rules.
-See Appendix A. Policy Changes: Changing Awarded Points on page 23.
+(Chancery Note: Changes to the rules are never retroactive.
+A Rolls Minister may not "go backwards" and change points awarded under different rules or different interpretations of the rules.)
+(See: Appendix A.1.
+Changing Awarded Points.)